Duration: 7 days – 6 nights.

 In the morning we’ll ride to visit the famous Sky-gate which is on the top of the 2,500 m mountain, belong to the No.2 of the Greatest Roads in Vietnam.
 We also will visit some minority villages along the way – Sa P is such a colorful town thanks to the Hmong and Dao people from the local hill tribes who head into the town’s market every day to trade their produce.
 There’s a main market every Saturday when the place is packed but there’s a lower key one every other day during the week.
 These people will have undergone no formal education but the arrival of foreigners has made them well aware of the value of money and many of the youngsters have picked up a basic level of English.
 They sell clothing and handicrafts which are popular with tourists.
 Our trip will return to Hanoi or you can choose to stay here.
 End tour.

-– Licensed and Professional tour leader with good English
+– Licensed and professional tour leader with good English + his salary, foods, drink, hotels, insurances, petrol

-– 6 nights x accommodations: 2 – 4 stars hotels, resorts, home stay (all are twin / double / private rooms)
+– 6 nights x standard hotel, homestay (twin / double / private rooms)

 – Company tax